Axway/streams-open-docs/content/en/docs/install/_index.md

 ##### Embedded MariaDB tuning

-These values of the embedded MariaDB configuration can be updated:
+The following embedded MariaDB configuration values can be updated:

 * The `wait-timeout` variable can be updated by setting the [Helm parameters](#helm-parameters) `embeddedMariadb.waitTimeout`.